Employment

 Exceptional Children Program Assistant (ECPA)

-The EC Program Assistant (ECPA) provides support to the classroom teacher and other professionals in the supervision, instruction, social emotional and positive behavior support of students with disabilities, ages 3-14 years, in a variety of settings, including classroom, recreational and community to achieve established goals and objectives, including personal care and mobility.
+Nature of Work: The EC Program Assistant (ECPA) provides support to the classroom teacher and other professionals in the supervision, instruction, social emotional and positive behavior support of students with disabilities, ages 3-14 years, in a variety of settings, including classroom, recreational and community to achieve established goals and objectives, including personal care and mobility.
 The ECPA provides individual assistance with academics, behavioral problems, personal care and mobility, and may lead small group activities as directed.
 The ECPA assists the teacher with general housekeeping and clerical duties as needed.
-This is a Full-Time, 10 month position.

 Knowledge, Skills and Abilities: